-Preparing for a compliance audit is a tedious process, but it doesn’t have to be complicated and stressful.
+Preparing for a PCI compliance audit is a tedious process, but it doesn’t have to be complicated and stressful.
 The key is to develop processes and procedures that make it easy to gather all required documentation well before the auditor’s visit.

 After working in a variety of industries that adhere to many regulations – payments, securities, loans, retail – I have discovered organizations of all sizes experience the same pain.
 I’ve witnessed companies panic as they scramble to gather all the required information, and it’s not a fun environment to be in.